 If we refuse to say that Mary kissed the face of God or is the Mother of God, we risk dividing the God-man Jesus Christ into two persons.
 The divine and human natures of Christ are united in one person; therefore, we must say that Mary is the Mother of God because the one whom Mary bore in her womb, Jesus Christ our Lord, is God.
 Theotokos, the Greek word that we translate “Mother of God,” could also be translated “God-bearer.”

 Cyril of Alexandria and the Chalcedonian bishops argued that Mary must be called Theotokos if the unity of Christ is to be preserved.
 The heretic Nestorious was kicked out of his bishopric because he would only call Mary the Christotokos (Christ-bearer or Mother of Christ).
+Gregory of Nazianzus did not mince words: “If anyone does not believe that Holy Mary is the Mother of God, he is severed from the Godhead” (Ep.
+CI.).
 This is not Roman Catholic dogma only.
 It is Christian dogma.
-Thomas Oden summarizes the Protestan reception of Theotokos:
+Thomas Oden summarizes the Protestant reception of Theotokos:

 Among Protestants, Zwingli early argued that “the Virgin should be called the Mother of God, Theotokos” (An Expos. of the Faith, LCC XXIV, p.
 256), a view affirmed by Luther and uncontested by Calvin (Inst.
 2.14.4; BOC, p.
 595).
 Barth regarded it as “a test of the proper understanding of the incarnation” that “we do not reject the description of Mary as the ‘mother of God’ ” (Barth CD I/2, p.
 138).